 Before I get to that stage though, I’m just going to talk a bit about VPNs and why they matter.
 Whenever you use third-party and unofficial apps on your device, you need to have a VPN in place.
 Many of these apps access copyrighted content.
 And while you might not agree with the rules, you do not want to get penalized unnecessarily for accessing some of these streams.

-ExpressVPN has clients for almost every device on the market (including the Amazon Firestick by the way) and is super easy to use and configure.
-ExpressVPN offers thousands of servers around the world to help you bypass georestriction issues.
+IPVanish has clients for almost every device on the market (including the Amazon Firestick by the way) and is super easy to use and configure.
+IPVanish offers thousands of servers around the world to help you bypass georestriction issues.
 It is definitely one of the best options out there.
-Some great news for you though is the fact that we’ve managed to negotiate a special deal with ExpressVPN.
-Readers of our site get a 49% discount of the regular rate.
+Some great news for you though is the fact that we’ve managed to negotiate a special deal with IPVanish.
+Readers of our site get a 57% discount of the regular rate.
 You just need a simple click on the link and take advantage of the deal.

 OK, let’s get to the meat of the issue now.
 If you’re using the downloader app (for example – our post on installing Kodi on the Firestick) to add new programs to your Firestick, you might have issues with Java.
 The downloader app allows you to access web pages and it’s really these pages that causing the issue.

 If you are being impacted by this, you only need to make a couple of changes to downloader to get you through this though.

 - Then select Yes when you get the pop-up warning.

 - Actually, that’s it.
 There is no step 4!
 Pretty simple right?